Get a callbackGet a guide

 I am years old and I think my property is worth £

-In the meantime, this step by step guide helps explain much of what happens next.
+We also have a step by step guide, which helps explain much of what happens next.

 Find out more

 Man washing car

 Even if your home goes down in value, you’ll never have to pay back more than the net sale proceeds of the property – even if it’s less than the outstanding mortgage balance.
 This is provided the property is sold for the best price reasonably obtainable and you have met your terms and conditions.
 You and your family will be clear, knowing there’ll be no nasty surprises later on.
 A lifetime mortgage will reduce an inheritance and affect entitlements to state benefits.